TimurSalakhetdinov/Applied-Statistical-Analysis/2. Python 2/final_report.md

 ## Project Overview

-This project focuses on analyzing a dataset of bricks with various attributes such as color, shape, height, units, and age group.
-The primary goal is to explore and visualize the distribution of these features to better understand the characteristics of the bricks.
+This project focuses on analyzing a dataset of Lego bricks with various attributes such as color, shape, height, units, and age group.
+The primary goal is to create a dataset, explore and visualize the distribution of these features to better understand the characteristics of the bricks.
 Using Python libraries such as Pandas, Seaborn, and Matplotlib, we conducted an in-depth analysis and generated visualizations to summarize our findings.

 ## Data Processing and Cleaning